 Trish: The sky!
 So clear!
 So blue!
 Dante: The sky is fair, and it will always be above everyone's head, no different!
 Trish: Like the sky, I feel like my heart is becoming clear...

-Late in Lucia's disc in 2, Lucia is still distraught about her real origins, but Matier reassures her that the value of their history and experience is far greater than the circumstances of Lucia's birth.
+Late in Lucia's disc, she is still distraught about her real origins, but Matier reassures her that the value of their history and experience is far greater than the circumstances of Lucia's birth.

 Matier: Now, go.
 Everything that I know, I have passed on to you.
 You are my daughter.
 Lucia: Thank you, Mother.

 Dante wiping away Lucia's tear and telling her "Devils Never Cry." when she volunteers to go on what may be a suicide mission, wishing to die like a human.
 And when it seems like he goes into Hell instead of her based on a coin flip, the end reveals it was heads on both sides the whole time.
 Even in this game, Dante's still a really great guy.

 In an extra scene after the credits (by completing both campaigns), Lucia is seen in Dante's office, holding onto his coin and waiting for Dante to return.
 The prequel novel for 5, Before the Nightmare, shows that Lucia made repeat trips to Dante's office, hoping one day he''ll be back.
 Dante indeed does find a way out of hell and visits Dumary Island to reunite with Lucia.
 They hug and she cries in happiness.

 Dante re-assuring Lady that he will deal with the whole mess caused by Arkham and Vergil.
 It's this moment where Lady is no longer hostile to him, and it's also a declaration of Dante's Character Development.

 Dante: "Quite frankly, at first, I didn't give a damn.
 But because of you, I know what's important now.
 I know what I need to do....Trust me!
 I'll make things right for you.
 That's what my soul is telling me to do."